How You're Ruining Your Vision Without Even Realizing It

 Cortisol also tells the body to hang onto fat, particularly around your midsection.
 And it's sneaky.
 Adds Kimszal: "The biggest problem with stress is that someone may not feel they are under stress, but their body could still be pumping out cortisol.
 This constant stressed state can also deplete the body of needed nutrients."

-Recommendation: Fight stress with exercise, spending time with loved ones, and relaxation techniques such as meditation and mindfulness.
+The Remedy Rx: Fight stress with exercise, spending time with loved ones, and relaxation techniques such as meditation and mindfulness.
 Diet can help: "Vitamins C and E, zinc, and omega-3 fatty acids are needed to maintain healthy vision," says Kimszal.

 You're Rubbing Your Eyes